joao-conde/libdsa/README.md

 # libdsa

-C Lib for Data Structures &amp; Algorithms
+C library for Data Structures and Algorithms.